Gen-AI-In-Software-Development/List-Of-Units/Unit23-Theoretical-Computer-Science/README.md

 In this unit, we will ask copilot to generate some Turing machines and ask questions about theoretical computer science.

+One of the goals of theoretical computer science is to understand the limits of computation.
+That is, what problems can be solved by algorithms and what problems cannot be solved by algorithms.
+In this unit, we consider a problem that can be solved and one that cannot.

 These examples use Microsoft copilot provided here: [Microsoft copilot](https://copilot.microsoft.com/).

 ## Use Case